pavponn/Web-Crawler/README.md

  - Save links and headlines of pages in the objects of class Page

 ## Test
-Tested manually and automatically with the help special test cases created by Georgiy Korneev.
+Tested manually and automatically with the help of special test cases created by Georgiy Korneev.

 ## Copyright
 Pavel Ponomarev, 2018 (pavponn@gmail.com)